Undergraduate Academic Resources

 The School of Health has a three-tier advising system comprised of an academic advisor (Academic Dean), a faculty advisor, and a peer advisor.
 Each member of the advising team serves a unique role in guiding students through degree completion and providing insights on the college experience.
 As the primary resource, please direct all questions or concerns to your Academic Dean.

 Who is your Academic Dean?
-Visit the appointment page to find out.
+Visit the Academic Advising Team page to find out.

 The next four years will be met with much growth, all different and defining by each student.
 As you continue to discover the range of your academic interests, you may add or drop a minor or change your major.
 The choices are rich, varied, and may lead to complicated interactions in your program.
 Many of you will study abroad, undertake a research experience, or complete hours of applied learning experiences.
 As you explore your many options, you are encouraged to speak with your dean/advisor.